-We will contact you once your baby has returned from the specialist hospital and ask you if you have come to any decisions regarding your baby's funeral.
+We will contact you once your baby has returned and ask you if you have come to any decisions regarding your baby's funeral.

 The results can take between 6 -10 weeks depending on the type of examination you requested and consented to.